+E-mail: gvtgvt@earthlink.net

-E-mail: gytgyt@carthlink.net Facilities Manager (ISSN 0882-7249) is published six times a year (January, March, May, to the address below
+Facilities Manager (ISSN 0882-7249) is

+published six times a year (January, March, May,

+July, September, and November) Editorial

+contributions are welcome and should be sent

+to the address below.

-July, September, and November) Editorial contributions are welcome and should be sent cost \$66 for APPA members, \$120 for nonmembers.
+Of APPAs annual membership dues, \$53 pays for the subscription to Facilities Manager.
+Additional annual subscriptions cost \$66 for APPA members, \$120 for nonmembers.
 For information on rates and deadlines for display advertising, telephone 847-562-8633 or 703-684-1446 ext.
 238.